 For the Literature or French and Francophone Studies track, students will take at least 12 graduate credits in their main area of concentration, and 8 credits in their secondary area.
-The remaining 12 credits must be taken through the required courses: RLL 7051 Language Teaching Methods (or an approved substitute), RLL7010 Intro to Literary Criticism, and RLL7001 Intro to Grad Studies.
+The remaining 10 credits must be taken through the required courses: RALL 7051 Language Teaching Methods (or an approved substitute), RALL7010 Intro to Literary Criticism, and RALL7001 Intro to Grad Studies.

-For the Pedagogy Track, students will take 16 graduate credits of required courses: RLL7001 Intro to Grad Studies, RLL 7051 Language Teaching Methods, RLL 7052 Second Lang.
-Acquisition, and RLL 7053 Computer Assisted Lang.
-The remaining 16 credits must be completed by taking 2 courses of Spanish or French Literature, Culture, or Film, AND 2 courses of Latin American or Francophone literature, culture, or film.
+For the Pedagogy Track, students will take 16 graduate credits of required courses: RALL7001 Intro to Grad Studies, RALL 7051 Language Teaching Methods, and 8 additional graduate credits that they can choose among the following classes: RALL 7052 Second Language Acquisition, RALL 7053 Computer Assisted Language Learning, RALL 7056 Foundations of Language Learning, or another approved graduate RALL class related to pedagogy and/or linguistics.
+The remaining 16 credits must be completed by taking 2 courses of Spanish or French Literature, Culture, or Film, and 2 courses of Latin American or Francophone literature, culture, or film.

-For the Franco-Arabic Studies Track, students must take 8 hours of required courses, including Introduction to Graduate Studies RLL 7001 AND one of the following: Language Teaching Methods RLL 7051 or Intro to Literary Criticism RLL 7010 or equivalent.
-The remaining 24 credits must be taken through A) two required courses and B) four elective.
+For the Franco-Arabic Studies Track, students must take 6 hours of required courses, including RALL 7001 Introduction to Graduate Studies, and one of the following: RALL 7051 Language Teaching Methods, RALL 7052 Second Language Acquisition or RALL 7010 Intro to Literary Criticism or equivalent.
+The remaining 24 credits must be taken through A) two required courses and B) four electives.
 The required courses are FREN 7087 The Maghreb and ARAB 7022 Arabic Literature in Translation or another approved course that encompasses the French and Arabic-speaking worlds (such as French/Arabic 7036: The Perils of Honor).
 The elective requirement is met with 4 literature, culture, or film courses that take a transnational perspective (for example FREN-8064 / French and Francophone Cinema, FREN-8072 / Africa Today, or FREN-7086 / African Feminisms).
 A seminar on 18th century literature and/or culture is also recommended.

-Additional Language:
+Additional Language Requirement:

-- Before the end of the second year, all M.A. students not in the Franco-Arabic Studies track are required to demonstrate knowledge of a second Romance Language or another approved language by: - Taking and passing the reading exams (given in March) in French, Spanish or another approved language. - Taking and passing the reading course 15 French 7098-7099 or 15 Spanish 7098-7099 - Taking and passing one of the 5 hour sequences in the undergraduate program, as 7011, 7012, in French, Italian, Spanish or Portuguese.
+Before the end of the second year, all M.A. students not in the Franco-Arabic Studies track are required to demonstrate knowledge of a second Romance Language or another approved language by:

+- Taking and passing the reading exams in French, Spanish or another approved language. - Taking and passing the reading course 15 French 7098-7099 or 15 Spanish 7098-7099 - Taking and passing one of the 5 hour sequences in the undergraduate program, as 7011, 7012, in French, Italian, Spanish or Portuguese.
 It is recommended that these classes be taken in the summer, so the students can take a full schedule of Literature courses during Fall and Spring semesters. - Taking and passing two graduate courses in the second language or, - Submitting other evidence (i.e., undergraduate major or minor, or placement exams scoring into 251) that documents reading knowledge of a second Romance Language.